thomasbekhor/Portfolio/README.md

-# Portfolio of Thomas Bekhor - July 2025
+# Portfolio of Thomas Bekhor - updated in July 2025

 Welcome to my portfolio!
 I am a Mechatronics Engineer graduated from Insper Institute, São Paulo.
 This portfolio brings together some of the most significant projects I have developed throughout my academic and professional journey.